styluslabs/geodesk-tiles/README.md

 Call `Layer(<layer name>)` or `LayerAsCentroid(<layer name>)` to add the current feature (or its centroid as a single point) to the tile, then call `Attribute(<key>, <value>)` and `AttributeNumeric(<key>, <value>)` to add attributes.

 Coastline ways (`natural=coastline`) should be passed to `addCoastline()` instead of being added to tile.
 After all features are processed, ocean polygons will be generated and `processFeature()` called with no feature set - in this case it should call `Layer()` and `Attribute()` as appropriate for ocean features.

+For low zoom tiles, the features to be processed should be limited by populating `TileBuilder::m_queries` with a list of GeoDesk queries (which should reference only indexed keys).

 [ascendtiles.cpp](ascendtiles.cpp) (a direct translation of the tilemaker script [process.lua](https://github.com/styluslabs/maps/blob/master/scripts/tilemaker/process.lua)) implements the [Ascend Maps](https://github.com/styluslabs/maps/) schema, which mostly just uses unmodified OSM tags for feature attributes.
 Adapting for other schemas should be relatively straightforward.